simbo1905/sprint-planning/README.md

 3. Websocket alternative port (defaults to static content port)
 4. Graceful websocket polling port (defaults to static content port)

-The .openshift/action_hooks/README.md explains the optional parameters.
+The file .openshift/action_hooks/README.md explains the optional parameters.

 ## Creating A Skin

+The

 The site is effectively two pages under ```src/main/resources``` which are ```index.html``` and ```poker.html```.
 The messages sent and received from the server show up on the browsers javascript console (e.g. firefox / chrome web developers console) as ```out>``` and ```in>``` entries which mean *out* from the browser to the server else *in* from the server to the browser, e.g.